Randy Hood: Playing career

 Hood attended Southern Wayne High School in Dudley, North Carolina.
 Hood played for the school's varsity baseball team.
 Hood then enrolled at Campbell University, to play college baseball for the Campbell Fighting Camels baseball team.

 As a freshman at Campbell University in 1987, Hood had a .290 batting average, a .365 on-base percentage (OBP) and a .420 SLG.

 In the 1989 season as a junior, Hood hit 4 home runs and 10 doubles.
 He was named to the All-Big South Conference team.

 Hood had his best season as a senior in 1990, leading the team in hits (60), stolen bases (26), batting average (.366) and on-base percentage (.490).

-Hood then signed as an undrafted free agent with the Milwaukee Brewers organization.
-He would then spend 3 seasons in the Chicago White Sox organization before going to spring training with the California Angels in 1995.
+Hood then signed as an undrafted free agent with the Milwaukee Brewers organization, playing in 1990 and the beginning of 1991.
+He would then spend 3 1/2 seasons in the Chicago White Sox organization from 1991 to 1994 before going to spring training with the California Angels in 1995.